Secret Santa Rules - How To Play & What Is Secret Santa?

 How to Play Secret Santa Online: The Modern, Updated Rules

 1. Invite the other elves, er, players.
-Set up an online Secret Santa gift exchange, then email an invitation to everyone in your group who might want to get their elf on.
+Set up an online Secret Santa gift exchange with Elfster, then email an invitation to everyone in your group who might want to get their elf on.

 2. Randomize the name selection.
-Digital Secret Santa name generation tools randomly send out assignments and wish lists, keeping track of a master list of paired up participants for the host, no pom-pom’ed hat required.
+This digital Secret Santa Generator tool randomly sends out assignments and wish lists, keeping track of a master list of paired-up participants for the host, no pom-pom’ed hat required.

 4. Exchange gifts.
 Wrap your gifts and send them on.
-Or, make it even easier by selecting items from their wish list and have the gifts shipped directly, so all you have to do is set a delivery date.
+Or, make it even easier by selecting items from their Wishlist and having the gifts shipped directly, so all you have to do is set a delivery date.

 5. Host a global party.
-Set up a video chat party to open your gifts and reveal your elfish identities; geography is no longer a limitation.
+Set up a video chat party to open your gifts and reveal your Secret Santa identities; geography is no longer a limitation.

-Elfing around and mysterious gift exchanges aren’t just for Christmas, either!
-You can host an online Secret Santa anytime of the year, for any occasion.
-Maybe several of your friends are all turning 40—have one big combo party!
+Secret gift exchanges aren’t just for Christmas, either!
+You can host an online Secret Santa any time of the year, for any occasion.
+Maybe several of your friends are all turning 40 — have one big combo party!
 People can exchange gifts on President’s Day, or for the end of the school year.
 No matter the occasion, or even if you just want to make up your own holiday, gift exchanges are always better with a sprinkle of surprise and a dash of the unknown.
+And there's no shortage of making the Secret Santa more fun for your group.
+Get creative!